lgalaz/fullstack-javascript/typescript/Modules_And_Imports/explanation.md

 import { sum } from './math';
 ```

+TypeScript uses the same syntax as modern JavaScript, but can also separate type-only imports.

 ## Type-Only Imports

 ```typescript
 import type { User } from './types';
 ```

+Type-only imports are erased from the JS output, which helps avoid runtime dependency cycles.

 ## Default Exports